gamesbook/pyprototypr/docs/source/script_anatomy.rst

 using ``u=2.0`` when you meant to say ``y=2.0``.
 This can happen because those two letters are located right next to each other on a keyboard and the letters are a little similar.
-In this case, the script will “fail silently” because properties that don’t exist are simply ignored.
+In this case, the script will "fail silently" because properties that don’t exist are simply ignored.
 This kind of mistake is much harder to spot; often because the default value will then be used instead and it will seem as though the script is drawing something incorrectly.